PR47EEK/codechef/README.md

 # codechef
-My own code from challanges in which i participate
+My own codes from challanges in which i participate